The Fair Work system

 - Who is covered by the Fair Work system

-- What existed before the Fair Work Ombudsman
+- Before the Fair Work Ombudsman

 - Tools and resources